flowgrammable/flowsim/README.md

 ##Build Operations

+Building the frontend and the backend differ slightly.
+The frontend requires more build process due to thigns like: js/css concatentation, minification, and normalizing angularjs dependency injection.
+The details are below ...

 ###Building the backend

 There are only a few things you can build with the backend.
 There is a simple